kpumwong/kpumwong-ness.github.io/_posts/2016-01-05-automating excel report with Python.md

 In this chapter, I will demonstrate how to use Python to automate multiple Excel reports based on different configurations.
 This approach ensures efficiency and consistency when tailoring reports to meet the specific requirements of different clients.

 ## Example Scenario
-Imagine you have created a base report in Excel that needs to be shared with five different clients, each requiring minor adjustments to the data structure.
+Imagine you have created a base report in Excel that needs to be shared with different clients, each requiring minor adjustments to the data structure.
 The framework provided below streamlines this process, allowing you to generate muliple reports with different data specifications in a single execution.

 In this example, the base report contains **three standard sheets**: